yuzeni/plotlib/README.md

-This is a stateful immediate-style plotting library.
+This is a stateful plotting library.
 The GUI runs on its own thread so you can inspect your data live as it's being received and plotted.
 The API was designed for creating wrappers which are easy to use from a REPL.